MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

    2. Open the **Select audiences to preview as** drop-down list. (if no cards are audience targeted, you will see a disabled **Audience targeting** label).

-   3. Search for and select a groups.
+   3. Search for and select a group.
 Once added, the group will be selected by default.
 You can select the group again in the **Select audiences to preview as** drop-down list to de-select it.

    ![Audience targeting group label.](../media/connections/selecting-groups.png)